 A few months ago, my friends and I were talking about the old Friends episode where Rachel, Phoebe, and Monica decide to hang out in their apartment while wearing their wedding dresses.
 As we laughed at the absurdity, one of my friends suggested we throw a wedding dress get together of our own.
-And after much discussion, The Great Wedding Dress Party of 2017 was born.
+And after much discussion, The Great Wedding Dress Party was born.

 When I posted about it on Facebook it turns out, we weren’t the only ones dying to wear our wedding dresses again.
 Hundreds of comments by women who all cheered us on for throwing the best. party. ever.
 Because who doesn’t want to feel like Molly Ringwald at the end of Sixteen Candles every once in a while?

 Seriously, ladies, dust off your wedding dresses and plan your parties, already.

 As the evening approached, we were practically giddy about our big surprise.
 Group texts flew, jokes were made and we all sent pictures of our dresses as we unearthed them from the recesses of our closets.

 The only problem?
 We all got married 20 years and 8 kids between us ago.
 Let’s just say that our mom hips had far expanded the satin we needed the first time around.
 But NBD — nothing a few pins and some duct tape (or a whole roll of duct tape ) couldn’t fix.